fougue/gmio/README.md

   * Buffering of input/ouput for efficient device usage
   * Available under the CeCILL-B license, which is fully BSD compatible

-Current version only supports STL file format (STereoLithgraphy).
+Current version only supports STL file format (STereoLithography).
 Support of STL is complete:

   * Binary(little/big endian) and ASCII formats